steven5chun/big2-portfolio-allocation/README.md

 ## Project Goal

 Driven by a desire to master foundational quantitative finance concepts, I built a Python-based Monte Carlo Simulation (MCS) framework.
-By treating the traditional card game Big 2 (鋤大D) as an asset allocation problem, this project explores how optimizing a 13-card hand directly mirrors managing financial risk in highly volatile markets.
+By treating the traditional card game Big 2 (鋤大D) as an asset allocation problem, this project explores how optimizing a 13-card hand directly mirrors managing financial portfolio in highly volatile markets.

 ## Background